If you’re in a relationship with one of the world’s deep feelers, thinkers, and processors, read this.

 3. Indulge our senses.

-Because our physical senses are essentially “turned up,” HSPs can be quite sensual.
-We each have our own personal tastes, so take the time to figure out what does it for your HSP.
+No, we don’t posses supersonic hearing like Superman, but essentially, our five physical senses are “turned up.”
+That means we can get great enjoyment from physical pleasures.
+Each HSP will have their own tastes, so take the time to figure out what does it for yours.
 A fine meal, a love song from the soul, rich dark chocolate, anything of wonder or beauty or intellect — to us, these are meaning and love and all things good.
-Don’t be unnerved if there are tears.
+Don’t get unnerved if there are tears.

 4. Check your vibes.